-6.3 The 4 areas of need
+5.2 The four areas of need

-The needs of students with SEND are grouped into four broad areas.
-Students can have needs that cut across more than one area and their needs may change over time.
+The needs of students identified with SEND are grouped into four broad areas.
+Students can have needs across more than one area and their needs may change over time.
 Interventions will be selected that are appropriate for the student's particular area(s) of need, at the relevant time.

+Communication and interaction

-- Communication and interaction: students with needs in this area have difficulty communicating with others.
-They may have difficulty understanding what is being said to them, have trouble expressing themselves, or do not understand or use the social rules of communication.
-Students who are on the autism spectrum often have needs that fall in this category. - Cognition and learning: students with learning difficulties usually learn at a slower pace than their peers.
-A wide range of needs are grouped in this area, including: - Specific learning difficulties, which impact 1 or more specific aspects of learning, such as: dyslexia, dyscalculia and dyspraxia - Moderate learning difficulties - Severe learning difficulties
+Students with needs in this area have difficulty communicating with others.
+They may have difficulty understanding what is being said to them, have trouble expressing themselves, or do not understand or use social norms and expectations of communication.
+Students who are on the autism spectrum often have needs within this category.

+Cognition and learning

+Students with learning difficulties usually learn at a slower pace than their peers.
+A wide range of needs are grouped in this area, including:

-- Profound and multiple learning difficulties, which is where students are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment - Social, emotional and mental health: these needs may reflect a wide range of underlying difficulties or disorders. students may have: - Mental health difficulties such as anxiety, depression or an eating disorder - Attention deficit disorder, attention deficit hyperactive disorder or attachment disorder - Suffered adverse childhood experiences
+- Specific learning difficulties, which impact one or more specific aspects of learning, such as: dyslexia, dyscalculia and dyspraxia - Moderate learning difficulties - Severe learning difficulties - Profound and multiple learning difficulties, which is where students are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment

+Social, emotional and mental health

+These needs may reflect a wide range of underlying difficulties or disorders.
+Students may have:

+- mental health difficulties such as anxiety, depression or an eating disorder - o attention deficit disorder, attention deficit hyperactive disorder or attachment disorder - suffered adverse childhood experiences